 The Pacific bluefin tuna is the perfect example of a warm-blooded fish that has an amazing adaptation.
 A bit of their life, this tuna species embarks on a long journey from the Japan Sea to the California coast.
 This swimming expedition is over 8,000 kilometers (5,000 miles), across the entire Pacific Ocean.
 Along the route, the young Pacific bluefin tunas have to go through icy Arctic waters with temperatures as low as 9 degrees Celsius.
 This is where being warm-blooded helps them to adapt and survive their impressive traveling.

 With the countercurrent heat exchange system, the warn veins are aligned so that the heat is passed from the veins to the arteries.
 So when the heat stays in the muscle, the body temperature of the fish itself also remains moderate despite the coldness.
-Besides keeping them alive in cold waters, being warm-blooded also gives them some extra speed.
+Besides keeping them alive in cold waters, the warm blood also gives them some extra speed.
 A bluefin tuna can accelerate up to 30 mph in a 10 seconds sprint which is impressive for a heavy fish.

 Cold-Blooded vs. Warm-Blooded